zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-Optimizing-cluster-sizing-using-a-real-world-benchmark/index.md

 for long periods of time.
 For slightly lower rates the write-to-import latency is kept in the single digits of seconds or lower tens.
-This might imply that a these sustained max rates, the amount records generated starts to be too much for either elasticSearch or our web apps that import these records to handle.
+This might imply that a these sustained max rates, the amount records generated starts to be too much for either ElasticSearch or our web apps that import these records to handle.
 Some further investigation could be done here to investigate the bottleneck.